List of Marvel Comics characters: A: Alpha

-Alpha (Andrew "Andy" Maguire) is a fictional character appearing in American comic books published by Marvel Comics.
+Alpha (Andrew "Andy" Maguire) is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in The Amazing Spider-Man #692 (August 2012).
 He is named after actors Andrew Garfield and Tobey Maguire, who both portrayed Spider-Man in live action.

 Maguire was a student at Midtown High School, the same school Peter Parker attended, but he was not a good student and was completely ignored by everyone.
 After being exposed to Parker Particles during a demonstration at Horizon Labs, he gains the ability to manipulate cosmic energy and becomes a superhero.

 His superhero career was initially poorly received by the public.
 After observing Alpha, Jackal kidnapped the boy along with his parents, to create clones of him and build an army to control the world.
 Spider-Man managed to track Andy to the villain's lair, where they learned Andy's DNA was not affected by the accident, leading his newly formed clones to be powerless.
 After failing to absorb Alpha's power, the Jackal escaped.
 In the aftermath, Andy was emancipated from his neglectful parents.

 After he was called by Spider-Man to help the Avengers to battle Terminus, Alpha used his powers carelessly, causing many aircraft to shut down.
 After the Avengers managed to rescue the various passengers, Peter decided that Alpha was too irresponsible to wield the powers he had.
 He used Terminus' energy lance to deflect Alpha's energy to build an engine which took a huge portion of Andy's power.
 Spider-Man told Andy that he would be returning to his parents and attending high school once more.